esdc-esac-esa-int/pyesasky/README.md

 from pyesasky.pyesasky import MetadataType
 ```

-# Pyesaky in Jupyter lab
+# pyesasky in Jupyter lab

 In order to be able to run pyesasky in Jupyter lab it is necessary to install the labextension ivywidgets by the following command: